Master’s in Secondary STEM Education

 Program Overview

 The master’s in Secondary STEM Education at the University of Kansas prepares educators to design and implement high-quality STEM instruction.
 Designed for individuals with a background in STEM fields, as well as current educators seeking to expand their licensure or deepen their practice, this online competency-based program allows students to progress by demonstrating mastery of defined competencies rather than completing coursework on a fixed schedule.
 The curriculum is guided by real-world problems of teaching practice and includes ongoing clinical experiences in school settings.
-Graduates of the program are prepared for initial teacher licensure in the state of Kansas through either a traditional pathway or a restricted license pathway.
+Graduates of the program are prepared for initial teacher licensure in the state of Kansas through either a standard pathway or a restricted license pathway.

 The MSE in Secondary STEM Education is one of four inaugural programs of Jayhawk Flex, the University of Kansas’ online competency-based education format that offers greater flexibility and agency to a KU master’s degree.